The Fifth Element: Themes

-In an interview, Besson stated The Fifth Element was not a "big theme movie", although the film's theme was an important one.
+In an interview, Besson stated, The Fifth Element was not a "big theme movie", although the film's theme was an important one.
 He wanted viewers to reach the point where Leeloo states, "What's the use of saving life when you see what you do with it?" and agree with her.
 Jay P. Telotte, writing in the book Science Fiction Film, credited the film with exploring the theme of political corruption.

 Brian Ott and Eric Aoki writing in the feminist journal Women's Studies in Communication considered gender to be one of the film's central themes.
-The authors criticized the film for erasing women from the introductory scenes, noting that only two appeared in the first twenty minutes: an androgynous, mostly speechless presidential aide, and Leeloo undergoing reconstruction.
-When females appear in the film, they are presented as passive objects, such as the sexualised flight and McDonald's attendants; or stripped of their femininity, such as the "butch" Major Iceborg.
+The authors criticized the film for erasing women from the introductory scenes, noting that only two appear in the first 20 minutes: an androgynous, mostly speechless presidential aide and Leeloo, undergoing reconstruction.
+When females appear in the film, they are presented as passive objects, such as the sexualised flight and McDonald's attendants, or stripped of their femininity, such as the "butch" Major Iceborg.

 Stefan Brandt, in the book Subverting Masculinity, also said that the film "echoes stereotypical beliefs about gender" of all females in the film.
 He said that Leeloo left her passive role only during her fight with the Mangalores.
-Except for Tiny Lister's portrayal of the President, Brandt said that all males in the film were shown as unmanly as possible in various ways, such as Ruby Rhod's effeminacy, Vito Cornelius's clumsy form of speech, and General Munro's stupidity; their purpose was to make Korben's masculinity appear "god-like" by comparison.
+Except for Tiny Lister's portrayal of the president, Brandt said that all males in the film were shown as unmanly as possible in various ways, such as Ruby Rhod's effeminacy, Vito Cornelius's clumsy form of speech, and General Munro's stupidity; their purpose was to make Korben's masculinity appear "god-like" by comparison.

 In the book The Films of Luc Besson, Susan Hayward considered The Fifth Element to be a classic story of a man "making his break from the tribe, proving his manhood, overthrowing the malevolent forces, and killing the chief, finally to reap the rewards of security and marriage".
 Korben's journey, however, is threatened not only by the Mangalores and Zorg, but also by Leeloo, who does not relent or help him until the last minute, when she accepts his declaration of love.
-The love story within The Fifth Element was considered to be one of the main narratives in the film, and it faces the same deadline as the main storyline.
+The love story within The Fifth Element was considered one of the main narratives in the film, and it faces the same deadline as the main storyline.
 Hayward also considered the film to grapple with environmental damage, in so far as waste and pollution are visible throughout the film.
 Whereas science-fiction films often show a world wherein some new technology or threat either surpasses or fails humanity, The Films of Luc Besson included The Fifth Element among the minority of science-fiction films that "hold up a mirror" and show humankind as responsible.
 Hayward said the film was skeptical of capitalist consumerism, in so far as the gadgets Zorg collected in his office suggested that he had an unhealthy obsession for technology.
 The tension between technology and man is treated as a problem requiring a final resolution.